gather-data/gather-public/content/docs/faq.md

 **Does Gather replace my helpdesk?**

+No. Keep your favorite helpdesk to talk to communicate with your customers.
+Gather is the link between your external communications and your internal processes.
+Helping you

 **Does Gather integrate with other applications?**

 Yes.
 We integrate with a wide range of partners including Zendesk, Stripe, Chargify, Slack, Salesforce, databases and more.
 Don’t see the one you need?
 Let us know at integrations@gatherdata.co.
 It could already be on our roadmap!